joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Termination: The MTA will specify the conditions under which the agreement can be terminated by either party.

 MTAs are important for facilitating scientific research by enabling the sharing of research materials and promoting collaboration between organizations.
-They also help to ensure that the intellectual property rights of both the provider and the recipient are protected, and that any liabilities or risks associated with the use of the materials are properly addressed.
+They also help to ensure that the intellectual property rights of both the provider and the recipient are protected, and that any liabilities or risks are addressed.

 ## Technical Assistance Agreement (TAA)